Gabby Thomas (Emmerdale): Involvement with the Tate family

-Bentham explained that one of Gabby's motives for the battle are both impressing Kim and being jealous of Dawn's relationship with Jamie.
-She noted that Gabby is attracted to "his power, his money and the huge house", stating that "Jamie has just got everything that Gabby would want", and that while she is somewhat attracted to him, it is "mainly about what she can gain for herself".
-She enthused at the thought of Gabby taking over Home Farm, since it would "launch her into something completely new and exciting".
-Bentham explained that while Gabby is primarily trying to show that she can be like Kim, she is also trying to get Dawn "out of Jamie's line of women", which is why she gets her fired from the Hide.
+Bentham explained that some of Gabby's motives for the battle are impressing Kim and being jealous of Dawn's relationship with Jamie.
+Gabby is attracted to Jamie's power, his money and his house since she wants what he has.
+While she is somewhat attracted to him, it is "mainly about what she can gain for herself".
+Bentham enthused at the thought of Gabby taking over Home Farm, since it would "launch her into something completely new and exciting".
+While Gabby is primarily trying to show that she can be like Kim, she is also trying to get Dawn "out of Jamie's line of women".
 However, when Jamie hires Dawn to work at the local vets and leaves to work there himself, Gabby is annoyed that her plan did not work, with Bentham stating that Gabby is "fuming", as well as Kim.
-The actress also commented on the potential that Kim sees in Gabby, explaining that she "wants to join Kim's little empire and she loves the power that Kim has", and that the cause for her power hungry ways is down to being abandoned and left lonely, comparing the fixation of power to her fixation with Leyla and adding: "If anyone sees potential in Gabby, she will hook onto it".
+Gabby then wants to join Kim's empire and loves the power that Kim has.
+She likened the storyline to Gabby's fixation with Leyla, noting that Gabby would become loyal to Kim: "if anyone sees potential in Gabby, she will hook onto it".
 When Gabby reveals to the Tates that she is pregnant, Bentham stated that Kim responds well, due to being happy about building her Tate empire, while Jamie is "not thrilled" about being linked to someone through a child.
 Bentham added that due to Kim buying the baby gifts early into the pregnancy, Gabby gets a taste of the Home Farm life, and it leads her to want more.

 Reception

 In episodes broadcast in February 2016, Gabby was seen drawing on a Scouse brow with permanent marker as part of her under-age drinking storyline.
 Many viewers took to social media to ridicule Gabby's look, despite the serious nature of plot.
 A columnist for Inside Soap commented: "Gabby Thomas isn't a bad girl, but she really ought to think twice before listening to sneaky Lachlan."
 Duncan Lindsay of Metro praised Bentham and her on-screen family for the portrayal of Ashley's dementia, saying their performances "continue to be outstanding".
 For her portrayal as Gabby, Bentham was nominated at the 2016 TV Choice Awards for Best Soap Newcomer.
+In 2016, Sarah Ellis from Inside Soap criticised Gabby's behaviour, saying that it is the "last thing poor Ashley needs".